Home Buying

 The most common structure is a 2-1 buydown, where the rate is reduced by 2% in the first year and 1% in the second year before settling at the permanent rate in year three.
 The cost of the buydown is typically paid upfront at closing — often by the seller as a concession.

 A buydown does not change the permanent interest rate on your loan.
 It is a temporary reduction designed to ease the borrower into full payments.
 It is different from buying discount points, which permanently lower the rate.
+The cost can often be covered through seller concessions.

 Why This Matters: A buydown can be a powerful tool in a high-rate environment, especially when negotiated as a seller concession.
 It gives you breathing room in the early years of homeownership when expenses tend to be highest.